DevCycleHQ/AI-Prompts-And-Rules/install-prompts/angular.md

 After successful installation:

 1. Update the user context with real user data when users log in
-2. Create your first feature flag via the DevCycle MCP and use it in your components
+2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. Learn how to use feature flags in your Angular components
+3. When requested, help implement feature flags in Angular components
-4. Set up targeting rules for different user segments
+4. Help set up targeting rules for different user segments when asked

 ## Helpful Resources